kfdm/ideas.paultraylor.dev/content/retired/Python-PromQL.markdown

 ---
-title: PromQL Parser in Python
+aliases:
+- /ideas/Python-PromQL
-date: "2020-10-05"
+date: '2020-10-05'
+status: retired
 tags:
 - python
 - prometheus
 - golang
+title: PromQL Parser in Python
 ---

 How difficult it would be to re-use some of the yacc stuff for Prometheus' go parser, and make a proper parser for Python.